Fourth order deformed general relativity: Cosmology

 \subsection{Perfect fluid}

 We consider the simple case of a perfect fluid, where the equation of state is $w = P/\rho$, with $w$ a constant.
-Solving the continuity equation \eqref{eq:continuity} gives us the energy density as a function of the scale factor: \beq \rho(a) = \rho_0 a^{-3(1+w)}, \eeq where $\rho(a_0) = \rho_0$, and $a_0 = 1$ as usual.
+Solving the continuity equation \eqref{eq:continuity} gives us the energy density as a function of the scale factor: